-Many businesses use fleet vehicles that are not suitable for the job – using a vehicle that is larger or heavier than it needs to be will drastically affect fuel costs - do your drivers need full sized vans, or will a smaller vehicle suffice?
-Fuel type is also an important facet to consider - Diesels are more economical than Petrols and Hybrids when travelling long distances, but Petrols and Hybrids are better for short, city journeys.
+Many businesses use fleet vehicles that are not suitable for the job.
+Using a vehicle that is larger or heavier than it needs to be will drastically affect fuel costs; do your drivers need full sized vans, or will a smaller vehicle suffice?
+Fuel type is also an essential facet to consider; diesels are more economical than petrols and hybrids when travelling long distances, but petrols and hybrids are better for short, city journeys.

-Poorly maintained vehicles release more emissions and experience a higher fuel consumption, so regular services and frequent checks on things such as tyre pressure, breaks, oil and engine and general wear and tear will have a positive impact on a vehicle’s running costs (and the environment!).
+Poorly maintained vehicles release more emissions and experience a higher fuel consumption.
+So, regular services and frequent checks on things such as tyre pressure, breaks, oil, engine and general wear and tear, will have a positive impact on a vehicle’s running costs, and the environment.

 In addition to cutting fuel costs, well maintained vehicles will save you money when it comes to repairs as the vehicle will be in a good condition compared to those which have not been properly maintained or cared for.